 - Nextag.com – There’s a lot going on on this site, you can see the price history for a product and even find discounts on hotels, flights and cars.

-2. Check for free shipping codes.
 Never pay for shipping without at least looking to see if there is a free code!
-Check for free shipping at:
+You can check for free shipping at:

 - Retailmenot – In addition to having promo codes, Retailmenot also lists free shipping codes.